How do we use item policies?

 Automated maintenance

-We have a process in place that checks Analytics reports nightly to find items with missing item policies or with policies that are not properly mapped to their location.
-The process uses Alma APIs to double-check the situation and then, if needed, add or change the item policy.
+We have a process in place whereby Library Open Workflows checks Analytics reports nightly to find items with missing item policies or with policies that are not properly mapped to their location.
+The process uses Alma APIs to double-check the situation and then, if appropriate, add or change the item policy.

 • Answered By Amy Brinkley